logicalPanda2/logicalPanda2/README.md

 # It's good to see you 👋

-I'm Marcel, a front-end developer.
-I usually build various, web-related projects.
+I'm Marcel, a frontend developer.
+I usually build various, web-related projects.<br>
+I'm currently learning UI/UX design, and use Figma for prototyping.<br>
+I'm also very interested in game development and things related to AI or machine learning.<br>

 <table>
     <tr>